Saturday, December 31, 2011

 Every time I consider taking Amtrak, I see that routes have been cut or turned into bus routes instead.
 Only one daily train travels from Los Angeles to Oakland, and it takes 11 hours to do so.
 Some innovations like car trains are boosting ridership, but with nearly all federal funds going to highways or air travel, trains barely get noticed.
 California’s high speed rail plans keep getting derailed over funding and NIMBY issues; ditto the North Coast Railroad.
 But everyone has money to spend on prisons for drug offenders.

-It’s significant that Nixon’s eventual successor Jimmy Carter has an oped in today's New York Times in support of drug policy reforms called for in a report by U.N.
+The first president I got to vote for, Nixon’s eventual successor Jimmy Carter, has an oped in today's New York Times in support of drug policy reforms called for in a report by U.N.
 Secretary General Kofi Anan, Sir Richard Branson, and past presidents of Mexico, Brazil and Colombia.

 Drug policies here are more punitive and counterproductive than in other democracies, and have brought about an explosion in prison populations.
 At the end of 1980, just before I left office, 500,000 people were incarcerated in America; at the end of 2009 the number was nearly 2.3 million.